zarthur/CSCC-Fundamentals-Android-Notes/week_07_08/readme.md

 - *overloading*: the same operator or method can take different parameters

-- *parametric*: within a class declaration, a field name can associate with different types and a method can associate with different parameters and return types.
+- *parametric*: within a class declaration, a field name can associate with different types and a method can associate with different parameter and return types.
 We'll look at this further when we discuss generics.

 - *subtype*: When a subtype/subclass is used in a supertype/superclass context,